eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 values `max` and `random` which work as described [for vehicles](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#a_vehicles_depart_and_arrival_parameter).

 ## Stopping

 The person stops for the maximum of `currentTime` + `duration` and `until`.

+## Access

+Whenever a person starts or ends a walk at a busStop or trainStop (collectively called *stoppingPlace*), an access stage inserted into the person plan under the following conditions:

+- the walk ends on an edge that is different from the stoppingPlace edge and the stoppingPlace has an `<access>` definition that connects it with the final edge of the walk
+- the walk starts on an edge that is differnt from the stoppingPlace edge and the stoppingPlce has an `<access>` definition that connects it with the first edge of the walk

+The time spent in an access stage is equal to the "length" attribute of the access divided by the walking speed of the person.
+No interaction between persons on the same access element takes place.

 # Starting the simulation in a Vehicle